Hosting and bandwidth provided by MacAce.net.

 Apple officially reports that all iPad 2 models -- the iPad 2 (Wi-Fi), iPad 2 (Wi-Fi/GSM/A-GPS), and iPad 2 (Wi-Fi/CDMA/A-GPS) -- provide "up to 10 hours of surfing the web on Wi-Fi, watching video, or listening to music."
 For the 3G-equipped models, Apple likewise promises "up to 9 hours of surfing the web using [a] 3G data network."

 Apple provided the same estimate for the original iPad models, and "real-world" tests showed that the estimate was quite reasonable.
-Nevertheless, a collection of real-world tests for the iPad 2 can be worthwhile as well.
+However, a collection of real-world tests for the iPad 2 can be worthwhile as well.

 In a pre-release review, the WSJ's Walt Mossberg found the iPad 2 battery life to be inferior to the original model: